Matimo Documentation

 - High-level system design

-- Three integration patterns explained
+- Three integration patterns (Factory, Decorator, Framework)

-- Framework compatibility
+- Framework compatibility (LangChain, CrewAI, MCP, custom)

-- Data flow diagrams
+- Data flow and execution model

-- API Reference — TypeScript SDK documentation
+- API Reference β Complete SDK reference

 - Complete type definitions

-- Error Reference — Troubleshooting guide
+- Error Reference β Troubleshooting guide

 - Error codes and meanings